damnhandy/cdk-vpc-endpoint-issue/README.md

       }
       ...
 ```
-Subsequent `cdk synth` executions will consistently yield different resource IDs and `aws:cdk:path` values.
+Subsequent `cdk synth` executions will consistently yield different logical IDs and `aws:cdk:path` values.
 It changes on every call to `cdk synth` and `cdk deploy` will ALWAYS attempt to replace the VPC endpoint.
 However, this will always fail as Cloudformation there's now a DNS conflict.
 This is what you will see on a subsequent deployments with versions greater than `v1.120.0`:

 ```
 VpcEndpointsStack: deploying...